Bubble Book patent

 this magazine used Bubble Books as a premium that subscribers could

-earn as a reward for signing up other people as subscribers (see page at left).
+earn as a reward for signing up other people as subscribers (see page at left).-

 were being stimulated by child actors from New York hired to participate in organized

-left).- According to Frank Andrews, writing in
+theatres in New York City").- According to Frank Andrews, writing in

 the Winter 2001 issue of Hillandale News, one party